Hecter94/EndlessSky-PluginArchive/plugins.md

 ### Author Ships
 Author ships no longer fine you, because they aren’t canon, with the exception of Captain Pester because she’s Captain Pester.

+### Hai Reveal Closure and Side Missions
+Hai Reveal is *not* unlocked in Main Plot Plus, however, when you finish all there is to Hai Reveal, you now get a pop-up explaining this and are able to once again do any side missions blocked by Hai Reveal.
+Turner Incorporated is also unlocked until Hai Reveal starts and after the pop-up.

 ## Bugs
 I have playtested this plugin and fixed any bugs, edge cases, and warnings I could find.
 There may still be bugs, and bug reports and pull requests fixing bugs are welcome.